EllieHarati/4WAP-Assignment/README.md

 Demo
 =====

-Checkout this `Demo site <http://django-bootstrap-form.herokuapp.com/>`_ to see it in action.
+Checkout this [Demo site] <http://elhamharati.com/form/>) to see this form in action.